April 2002 Cover Image

 By: Greg Cox

-have conspired to create the Chrysalis Project, a top-secret experiment
+conspired to create the Chrysalis Project, a top-secret experiment in human

-alarmed by the project's objectives; he knows too well the apocalyptic
+by the project's objectives; he knows too well the apocalyptic consequences

-consequences of genetic manipulation.
+of genetic manipulation.
 But he may already be too late.
+One generation of

 that's why I didn't buy it in hardcover when it was first published.